HUG-VAS: A Hierarchical NURBS-Based Generative Model for Aortic Geometry Synthesis and Controllable Editing: Results

-Our HUG-VAS framework consists of two main components: a NURBS-based parameterization module for vessel encoding and a hierarchical latent diffusion module for synthetic geometry generation.
+The HUG-VAS framework comprises two main components: a NURBS-based parameterization module for vascular encoding and a hierarchical latent diffusion module for generative modeling.
 We represent the aorta with supra-aortic branches as a vascular graph $\mathbf{\Psi} = \{\mathbf{V}, \mathbf{E}\}$, where $\mathbf{V} = \{\mathbf{v}^i\}_{i=1}^b$ denotes a set of single-channel vessel surfaces, and $\mathbf{E}$ stores their connectivity.
-Since the connectivity is fixed in the multi-branch aortic configuration, we simply define $\mathbf{E} = \{e_i\}_{i=1}^f$, where each scalar $e_i$ specifies the relative splitting location along the parent vessel for each bifurcation. $b=5$ and $f=4$ denote the number of vessels (i.e., main aorta, LSA, LCCA, RSA, RCCA) and bifurcations in the vascular configuration, respectively.
-The NURBS module further encode each vessel $\mathbf{v}^i$ into a set of centerline control point coordinates $\mathbf{C}^i \in \mathbb{R}^{n_i \times 3}$ and associated cross-sectional radii at discrete angular directions $\mathbf{R}^i \in \mathbb{R}^{n_i \times m_i}$, where $n_i$ and $m_i$ are the numbers of streamwise and angular discretizations, respectively.
-In practice, this encoding involves a sequence of algorithmic steps including centerline extraction, B-spline curve fitting, directional frame stratification, skeleton estimation and NURBS surface fitting, as detailed in Section~\ref{sec:meth}.
-The overall parameterization encodes a vascular sample $\mathbf{\Psi}$ into a latent representation $\mathbf{z}$:
+Since the branching topology is fixed, we define $\mathbf{E} = \{e_i\}_{i=1}^f$, where each scalar $e_i$ specifies the relative bifurcation location along the parent vessel.
+For the thoracic aorta, $b=5$ and $f=4$ correspond to the main aorta and four supra-aortic branches (LSA, LCCA, RSA, RCCA) with their bifurcations.
+Each vessel $\mathbf{v}^i$ is parameterized by a set of NURBS-based centerline control points $\mathbf{C}^i \in \mathbb{R}^{n_i \times 3}$ and corresponding cross-sectional radii $\mathbf{R}^i \in \mathbb{R}^{n_i \times m_i}$, where $n_i$ and $m_i$ are the streamwise and angular discretizations, respectively.
+This parameterization involves a sequence of algorithmic steps including centerline extraction, B-spline curve fitting, discretional frame stratification, skeleton estimation, and NURBS surface fitting, as detailed in Section~\ref{sec:meth}.
+In general, The encoding maps a vascular sample $\mathbf{\Psi}$ into a latent representation $\mathbf{z}$: